16 Things You Can Steal From Cruise Ships Without Getting Into Trouble

 Glassware and dishes

 Unfortunately, silverware, tableware, coffee mugs, and glasses are not ship souvenirs.
 If you love the design and want some for your dining room, check out the gift shop for branded items.
-Otherwise, the cruise ship could view you as pilfering and send you a bill.
+Otherwise, the cruise ship could see you as stealing and send you a bill.

 Life jackets